 Breast MRIs can also be a good option for patients with breast implants.
-Over time, silicone implants can harden, becoming encased in a shell of calcium, which makes it harder to perform effective mammograms or ultrasounds.
+Over time, silicone implants can harden.
+They become encased in a shell of calcium, which makes it harder to perform effective mammograms or ultrasounds.
 In this case, an MRI will provide a more detailed study of the breast.
 Women who opt for MRIs shouldn’t be claustrophobic and cannot have renal failure.

 For women with implants who are not good candidates for MRIs, Kettering Health offers breast-specific gamma imaging (BSGI).

 In a BGSI, the patient is injected with a low dose of tracer fluid, similar to what would be done in a cardiac stress test.
 Images of the breasts are then taken in the same projections that mammograms are done in.
-BSGI takes longer than a mammogram, but the breast isn’t held in as tight of compression as it is during a mammogram.
+BSGI takes longer than a mammogram, but the breast isn’t compressed as tightly as during a mammogram.

 “Always talk to your provider about alternate screening options if you think you might need them,” says Dr. Musser.
-“There are many tools and resources available, and we are here to safely guide you through the screening platform that is best for you.”
+“There are many tools and resources available.
+We are here to safely guide you through the screening platform that is best for you.”

 No matter your individual risk level, early detection increases the chances of successful treatment.
 Yearly screenings save lives.